KareemHassaan/AVR_COTS/README.md

 # AVR_COTS
-ATMEGA32 Commercial Off The Shelf
+ATMEGA32 Commercial On The Shelf